 - The introduction of a minimum income threshold

 These three key points from the document, if implemented, will have a significant impact on the flow of labour required to support the delivery of much needed new homes and infrastructure projects.
-Earlier this year Scape Group carried out an analysis of Government data that laid bare the impact of Brexit on the construction industry.
+Earlier this year SCAPE carried out an analysis of Government data that laid bare the impact of Brexit on the construction industry.
 Our research found that the UK leaving the European Union could cost the sector as much as £570 million, through a combination of a skills drought and the rising cost of importing materials.

 The Home Office report emphasises the need for Government to outline clear procedures to ensure that come 2019, the UK’s construction industry - which could face the loss of 8% of its workforce - does not collapse.

 Brexit is not the only issue facing the sector as it continues to struggle to recruit.
 The employment opportunities within the construction industry are commonly misunderstood by careers advisers, parents and school-leavers as highlighted in recent research from both Kier and housebuilder Redrow (Overcoming aversion to apprenticeships).
 This is especially the case when it comes to attracting women to the industry.
 Research by Keepmoat Regeneration found that women, who only account for 11% of the construction industry, hold common misconceptions about the range of opportunities available from the boardroom to the building site.